beancount/fava/src/fava/help/options.md

 can be given multiple times.
-When adding an entry, the account of the entry (for a transaction, the account of the last posting is used) is matched against all `insert-entry` options and the entry will be inserted before the datewise latest of the matching options.
+When adding an entry, the account of the entry (for a transaction, the account of the last posting is used) is matched against all `insert-entry` options and the entry will be inserted before the datewise latest of the matching options before the entry date.
 If the entry is a Transaction and no `insert-entry` option matches the account of the last posting the account of the second to last posting and so on will be tried.
 If no `insert-entry` option matches or none is given, the entry will be inserted at the end of the main file.

 ---